MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-reporting-services.md

 - For information on how to install SQL Server Reporting Services native mode, see [Install Reporting Services native mode report server](install-reporting-services-native-mode-report-server.md).

 - With your report server installed, begin to create reports and deploy the reports to your report server.
-For information on how to start with Report Builder, see [Install Report Builder](../../reporting-services/install-windows/install-report-builder.md).
+For information on how to start with Report Builder, see [Install Microsoft Report Builder](../../reporting-services/install-windows/install-report-builder.md).

-- To create reports using SQL Server Data Tools, [download SQL Server Data Tools](../../ssdt/download-sql-server-data-tools-ssdt.md).
+- For information on how to create reports using SQL Server Data Tools, [download SQL Server Data Tools](../../ssdt/download-sql-server-data-tools-ssdt.md).

 ::: moniker range="=sql-server-2016"